New Special Issue of Parliamentary History: Settler Colonialism and Parliamentary Democracy – Histories and Legacies

 History Department, University of Exeter

-From new online West African archives to the problems with the ‘balance sheet’ approach to the history of imperialism, here are this week’s top picks in imperial and global history.
+From the reality of settler colonialism to the end of the postwar order, here are this week’s top picks in imperial and global history.

 Continue reading “This Week’s Top Picks in Imperial & Global History”